glegendr/ComputerV2/README.md

 ### Replace Command
 ```> replace:{replaceArgs}```
 The replace command replace the name of a variable by another.
-If the chosen name is already in a variable, the names will swap each other.
+If the chosen name is already a variable, the two names will swap each other.

 The only argument taken by replace is the current name of the variable and the new one.
 - X:Y Replace var name X by Y. If Y exist the 2 name are swapping